Common user flows

 Sweep dust #

 This is similar to exchanging many small coins into bills (like exchanging 100 one-dollar bills to a single one-hundred dollar bill).
 Dust refers to small amounts of unspent bitcoin in a wallet.
-If they add up, future transactions fees can become costly.
+If they add up, future transaction fees can become costly.
 That’s because fees are partially based on transaction size.
 This size increases with every output from a previous transaction that is included.
 Sweeping dust helps by making a transaction to yourself that turns the many outputs with small amounts into a single output with a larger amount.
-This is typically done at a time when there are few transactions being done on the bitcoin network, which is another factor in fee calculation (senders choose how much they want to pay in fees, and the network prioritizes transactions that pay more).
+This is typically done at a time when few transactions are being done on the bitcoin network, which is another factor in fee calculation (senders choose how much they want to pay in fees, and the network prioritizes transactions that pay more).